 a.
 How long did it take for adults to complete their self-completion (please estimate the time taken to complete the self-completion questionnaire only)?

-Minutes

-b.
+Minutes b.
 Did the adult sample members make any comments on the self-completion i.e., about specific questions, topics covered or layout?
 If so, what were these?
-Did sample members query any questions with you?

-c.
-How long did it take for 10-15 year olds to complete the youth self-completion?
+Did sample members query any questions with you? query any questions with you: c.
+How long did it take for 10-15 year olds to complete the youth self-completion? minutes d.

-d.
 Did those 10-15 year olds who completed a self-completion have any problems filling in the questionnaire?

-e.
+Yes No e.
 Did they require any help?
 If so, who helped them?

 f.
 Did those 10-15 year olds who completed a self-completion made any comments on the smiley faces used in the questionnaire?
-If yes, what did they say?"

-g.
-Did parents have any comments on particular questions in the youth self-completion?
-If so, what were they?
+If yes, what did they say?" g.
+Did parents have any comments on particular of what were they? juestions in the youth self-completion?
+If so, b.
+Do you have any further comments you would like to make that have not already been covered on this form?